-Good air quality is important to our health and the environment.
-While Saskatoon has many favourable features for good air quality, sources of pollution make ongoing monitoring important.
+Air quality is important to our health and the environment.
+And while Saskatoon has many favourable features - including a healthy urban forest - that result in excellent local air quality, there are many sources of local air pollution that make ongoing monitoring important.

 Where are we now?

 Saskatoon’s air quality was ranked as Excellent by the Air Quality Index (AQI) in 2020.
 An AQI rating of Excellent reflects "no known harmful effects to soil, water, vegetation, animals, materials, visibility or human health".

 |Year||Average Air Quality Index|

 |Air Quality Index||Range||Impact on Environment and Human Health|

 |Excellent||0-15||No known harmful effects to soil, water, vegetation, animals, materials, visibility or human health.|